Reconnecting Fairview

 Shape our future.
 Enact Fairview’s community vision in the 2040 Land Use Plan & Fairview Neighborhood Plan.

 Reduce the highway’s impact.
-Be innovative with options, like the Fairview Greenway, three-lane road diet, and more.
+Be innovative with options, like the Fairview Greenway, road diets, and more.

 Safety for all.
 Include pedestrian, bicycle, and transit users at every step.